piotr-yuxuan/malli-cli/README.md

 # Capabilities

-See tests for minimal working code for each of these example.
+See tests for minimal working code for each of these examples.

 - Long option flag and value `--long-option VALUE` may give